OlympusDAO-Education/Documentation/using-the-website/bonds.md

 Go to [Bond page](https://app.olympusdao.finance/#/bonds) and select the bond type you have purchased.
 Select the "Redeem" tab.
 Then, click "Claim Rewards" to claim all of your available rewards.

+## Hades

+Hades is a feature that allows you to purchase bond and send it to another account.
+This is useful when you wish to purchase another bond while the current bond is being vested - if the same account holds multiple bonds, the pending rewards from the earlier bonds will be forfeited.

 ## Reading the Info

 ![](../.gitbook/assets/using-the-website/bonds/modal.png)